vippsas/vipps-woocommerce/readme.txt

 From version 1.1.11 on, you can choose "Processing" as the end state instead of "On Hold", but be aware that these orders will only have been reserved, not captured; so you should always then capture before shipping.

-= Can I refund orders or part of orders using Vipps = Yes, you can do refunds, including partial refunds, using the standard WooCommerce mechanism (https://docs.woocommerce.com/document/woocommerce-refunds/).
+= Can I refund orders or part of orders using Vipps/MobilePay = Yes, you can do refunds, including partial refunds, using the standard WooCommerce mechanism (https://docs.woocommerce.com/document/woocommerce-refunds/).
 Additionally, if you cancel an order that was already captured, the money will be refunded for the whole order.
 If automatic refund through the Vipps API should fail, you will need to refund manually; in this case an error message to this effect will be displayed and the order annotated.

 = What is 'compatibility mode' in the settings? =